ex172000/page/index.md

 layout: default
 ---

-## About
+## About Me

-Staff Software Engineer and Tech Lead Manager at Uber, specializing in distributed systems and messaging platforms.
+Hi, this is Qichao, Staff Software Engineer and Tech Lead Manager at Uber, specializing in distributed systems and messaging platforms.
 Currently leading Uber's trip-critical Kafka Messaging platform, responsible for reliability, on-call outcomes, and roadmap execution.
 Passionate about building scalable infrastructure that powers mission-critical services.

-Based in Belmont, CA | [find.qichao@gmail.com](mailto:find.qichao@gmail.com)

 ## Experience